metoui-tude/metoui-tude/README.md

 - ⚡ I love programming, data science, and especially books.
 - 🤔 I'm a Data engineer and python is my main programming language.
-- 🔭 I’m open to collaborate on data science projects.
+- 🔭 I’m open to collaborate on Data science and automation projects.

 - 📫 <a href= "https://www.linkedin.com/in/mohamed-laroussi-metoui-590125183/" > Linkedin </a> |